Cadogan Estates: Sloane Square

-Sloane Square is at the heart of Chelsea and the Estate.
-Its landmarks include the Royal Court Theatre and department store Peter Jones.

-Cultural life on the square is served by the Royal Court Theatre and Cadogan Hall, home to the Royal Philharmonic Orchestra.
+Sloane Square is located in Chelsea and includes landmarks such as the Royal Court Theatre and the Peter Jones department store.
+Cultural venues in the square include the Royal Court Theatre and Cadogan Hall, which serves as a performance venue for the Royal Philharmonic Orchestra.

 Duke of York Square

-Newly created by Cadogan in 2004, Duke of York Square was the first new public square to be opened in London for a century, and now hosts over 30 shops, 6 restaurants, flats, schools, offices and a weekly Fine Food Market.
-A massive undertaking to redevelop Ministry of Defence land and buildings, the project also created a new home for the Saatchi Gallery which displays one of the largest private collections of contemporary art and hosts free exhibitions seven days a week.
-This carefully curated public square at the junction of King's Road and Sloane Square offers fashion, beauty, food and culture in the heart of Chelsea.
+Opened by Cadogan in 2004, Duke of York Square was described as the first new public square in London in approximately a century.
+The development includes around 30 shops, six restaurants, residential flats, schools, offices, and a weekly market.

+The redevelopment of former Ministry of Defence land and buildings also included the relocation of the Saatchi Gallery, which displays a private collection of contemporary art and hosts public exhibitions.
+Duke of York Square is located at the junction of King’s Road and Sloane Square in Chelsea.

-Current plans include a new café at the heart of the square, designed by NEX Architects.
-Their new vision for the café features a glass wall that is able to rise and fall depending on the weather – the first of its kind in the UK, due to open in 2018.
+The café, designed by NEX Architects, opened in 2018 as the Duke of York Restaurant.
+The building features retractable curved glass walls that descend into the basement during warm weather and a public roof terrace overlooking Duke of York Square.

 Cadogan Hall

 Cadogan Hall, just north of Sloane Square, is another example of a successful acquisition and repurposing on the Estate.
 Cadogan bought it in 2000 as a dilapidated church and converted it into a concert hall that seats 900 – creating a new subsidised home for the Royal Philharmonic Orchestra.
-The refurbishment retains many of the original features including stained glass windows by Baron von Rosenkrantz (who trained in Tiffany in New York).
+The refurbishment retains many of the original features including stained glass windows by Arild Rosenkrantz (who trained at Tiffany & Co. in New York).